penpro/Unreal-Inventory-System/README.md

 Most of the related assets are int he survivalsystem folder and inventorysystem folder The following is a list of assets that are used/modified from the base third person project:
-Project settings - added "interactable" trace type
-Fab - Burlap sack from fab
+-Project settings - added "interactable" trace type -Fab - Burlap sack from fab
-InventorySystem Folder Contents
+-InventorySystem Folder Contents
-SurvivalSystem Folder Contents
+-SurvivalSystem Folder Contents
-ThirdPerson->Blueprints->ThirdPersonCharacter
+-ThirdPerson->Blueprints->ThirdPersonCharacter

 Here's a project walkthrough video: